ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 This package has functionality for a tidy workflow allowing you to select different sections of the document.
 One useful feature is that it has the function [`rmd_check_template()`](https://rundel.github.io/parsermd/articles/templates.html) allowing you to compare student Markdown submissions against a standard template.
 You can watch his [RStudio::conf(2021) talk about it](https://posit.co/resources/videos/parsermd-parsing-r-markdown-for-fun-and-profit/).

 The parsermd package even allows you to [modify documents](https://github.com/rundel/parsermd/issues/21).

+### {lightparser}

+The [lightparser](https://cloud.r-project.org/web/packages/lightparser/index.html) package by Sébastien Rochette "splits your rmarkdown or quarto files by sections into a tibble: titles, text, chunks; rebuilds the file from the tibble.".
+It can be used to [translate documents](https://edenian-prince.github.io/blog/posts/2024-08-21-translate-md-files/) for instance.

 ### The Impossibility of a Perfect Roundtrip